Family Medicine Residency Program Overview

 History of Our Program

 Founded in 1995 by our chair, J. Mack Worthington, with the goal of bringing the ideals of family medicine to the campus of a tertiary care medical center, our department has not wavered in its determination to offer broad, evidence-based training to our residents and medical students.
-Over the past 16 years our faculty has expanded to include individuals certified not only in family medicine but also obstetrics, geriatrics, hypertension, mental health, addiction medicine and sports medicine.
+We practice our inpatient care in a 540 bed public regional medical center.
+Over the ensuing years our faculty has expanded to include individuals certified not only in family medicine but also obstetrics, geriatrics, hypertension, mental health, addiction medicine and sports medicine.
+We have grown since our inception to offer six positions for each of the three years of training.

 The UT Family Practice Center in Chattanooga

 Since moving from its temporary site at the local health department the Department of Family Medicine has been housed in the UT Family Practice Center, a freestanding 36,000 square foot facility adjacent to Erlanger Medical Center with a patient population that exceeds 25,000.
 We have on site capabilities to do xray, ultrasound, laboratory testing, EKG, audiometry, and spirometry.
-Our procedure suites allow us to perform endoscopy and colposcopy.
-Faculty members perform vasectomy, circumcision, dermatologic excisions, injections of both large and small joints, as well as dermatologic procedures and intrauterine device insertions.
-The UT Family Practice Center is also home to the student health clinic and the university sports medicine program for the University of Tennessee at Chattanooga, an exciting new venture for both our department and our practice.
+Faculty members precept residents in vasectomy, circumcision, colposcopy, dermatologic excisions, endoscopy, injections of both large and small joints, loop electrocautery excision as well as dermatologic procedures and intrauterine device insertions.

 Are you a patient seeking a primary care physician?